herotechcourse/kotlin-racingcar-precourse/README.md

   - Each car has name, current position
   - features
     - save each car's current position and name
+- Cars
+  - Cars have list of car
+  - feature
+    - manage list of car object
 - Game
   - Each game has each cars' dice number
   - features